 Moral hazard treatment T2.
-Looking at 10 firms and 1000 consumers (Scale0). we find that a sole opportunistic firm almost never increases its position in the quality spectrum after the initial adjustment process.
-In fact, firms roughly maintain their position, Figure 6, or drift down in the quality spectrum with about equal probabilities, Figure 7.
+Looking at 10 firms and 1000 consumers (Scale0), we find that a sole opportunistic firm almost never increases its position in the quality spectrum after the initial adjustment process.
+In fact, firms roughly maintain their position, as in Figure 6, or drift down in the quality spectrum with about equal probabilities, as in Figure 7.
 In Scales 1 and 2 the opportunistic firms never manage to markedly increase their position in the quality spectrum after the initial adjustment process.
-In fact, these firms roughly maintain their position of drift down in the quality spectrum with about equal probabilities (but they sometimes do so quite dramatically, Figure 8).
+In fact, these firms roughly maintain their position of drift down in the quality spectrum with about equal probabilities (but they sometimes do so quite dramatically, see Figure 8).
 We note that this detrimental effect is particularly pronounced for firms that start with very high quality.
 We observed instances of firms losing 60 quality points.
-We note also that drift downward is truncated for firms that start with low quality, hence for all scales firms actually are slightly more likely to drift down than to maintain their position.
-The results reported here emerge from the very mild parameterization of moral hazard that we chose; increasing the moral hazard parameter shifts systematically more weight to downward drift.
-In fact, doubling the moral hazard parameter (i.e., decreasing the quality of the worst student from Q-12to Q-14) in Scale2 leads to the offending firm almost always (more 90%) going to the bottom of the quality spectrum.
+We note also that drift downward is truncated for firms that start with low quality, hence for all scales firms actually are somewhat more likely to drift down than to maintain their position.
+The results reported here emerge from the very mild parameterization of moral hazard that we chose; increasing the moral hazard parameter systematically shifts more weight to downward drift.
+In fact, if the moral hazard parameter is doubled (i.e., decreasing the quality of the worst student from Q - 12 to Q - 14) in Scale2, the offending firm nearly always (more 90%) goes to the bottom of the quality spectrum.

 For-profit invasion treatment T3.
-Looking at 10 firms and 1000 consumers (Scale0), we find that a sole for-profit firm never decreases its position in the quality spectrum after the initial adjustment process.
-In fact, for-profits increase their quality 80% of the times, often dramatically so, Figure 9.
-In three of the four cases where they did not, they started out being the firms with the lowest quality, in the remaining case the one with the second lowest.
-Looking at Scale2 (24 firms, 2400 consumers, three mutants), we find that the for-profits always move up to the top cluster, displacing in the process incumbent high quality firms.
-The key difference lies in the timing; some for-profits take longer than others - in a few cases nearly the complete run, Figure 10.
-However, more often than not they move up the quality spectrum with amazing speed (within a couple of hundred iterations).
-Looking at Scale1 (12 firms, 1200 consumers, two mutants), we find that about three out of four for-profits move up all the way to the top, with the remainder almost always moving up but often getting stuck in segments below the top.
+Looking at 10 firms and 1000 consumers (Scale0), we find that a sole for-proft firm never lowers its position in the quality spectrum after the initial adjustment process.
+In fact, for-profits increase their quality 80% of the time, often dramatically so, as in Figure 9.
+In three of the four cases where they did not, they started out being the firms with the lowest quality; in the remaining case the one with the second lowest.
+Looking at Scale2

+(24 firms, 2400 consumers, three mutants), we find that the for-profits always move to the top cluster, displacing in the process incumbent high quality firms.
+The key difference lies in the timing; some for-profits take longer than others - in a few cases nearly the complete run, as in Figure 10.
+More often than not, though, they move up the quality spectrum with amazing speed (within a couple of hundred iterations).
+Looking at Scale1 (12 firms, 1200 consumers, two mutants), we find that about three out of four for-profits move all the way to the top, with the remainder almost always moving up but often getting trapped in segments below the top.